Quantification and object perception in Multimodal Large Language Models and human linguistic cognition: Results and data analysis

-In the case of o4-mini, the quantifiers at the extremes of the scales (\textit{a few} and \textit{most}) show a more human-like behavior.
-However, in some languages (Catalan and Russian) the model is always statistically different from humans across all quantifier types.
-In the case of GPT-4o, a different pattern is observed, with lower quantifiers (\textit{a few} and \textit{some}) behaving more similar to humans than high magnitude quantifiers.
-As with o4-mini, GPT-4o shows in some languages (Catalan and Greek) a behavior that is statistically different from the human baseline across all the quantifiers tested.
-Lastly, it is worth highlighting that the quantifier \textit{many} is statistically different across all model types and languages, indicating a clear difficulty when encoding the meaning of this quantifier (we will return to this point in Section \ref{sec-discussion}).
+As can be seen, in the case of instruct models, the low magnitude quantifier \textit{a few} shows a more human-like behavior than the other quantifiers.
+In the case of thinking models, the opposite pattern is observed.
+Thinking models performed closer to the human base-line in the case of the quantifier \textit{most}.

+Lastly, it is worth highlighting that the quantifiers \textit{many} and \textit{some} are statistically different across most model types and languages, indicating a clear difficulty when encoding the meaning of these quantifiers (we will return to this point in Section \ref{sec-discussion}).

-These results, thus, show that the performance of the models is significantly different from humans in all the models tested, and that there is an effect of language, with Russian, Greek and Catalan showing a lower correlation with human responses.
-This means that poorer model performance has been recorded for languages that are typologically more distant from English, also using a different script, and languages that can be considered low-resource (see Section \ref{sec-discussion} for further discussion on these points).
+These results, thus, show that the performance of the models is significantly different from humans in all the models tested, and that there is an effect of language.
+However, English was not the best performing language.
+This result aligns with other current work in the literature showing how English, contrary to expectation, is not the best performing language cross-linguistically \citep{weissweiler2023counting,kim2025one}, see Section \ref{sec-discussion} for further discussion on these points.

 Overall, our results suggest that the models tested map quantifiers to proportions in a non-human-like fashion.
-In the next subsection, the embeddings of the models are further explored to corroborate these observations.